 22. Find your industry’s ideal send frequency

-Bogdan Krstic, Owner, RepairSprout, discussed the importance of email frequency.
-“Every relationship requires a balance between together-time and me-time” and this applies in email marketing too!
+Bogdan Krstic, Owner of RepairSprout, discussed the importance of email frequency.
+“Every relationship requires a balance between together-time and me-time,” and this applies in email marketing, too!

-The ideal frequency should just be enough to get a response, but not too much that your subscribers would get annoyed or stop paying attention.
+The ideal frequency should be enough to get a response but not so much that your subscribers would get annoyed or stop paying attention.
 Your industry average and your audience are two factors you can use to find how often you should email your subscribers.

 23. A/B testing is a must

-In the context of email marketing, A/B testing is the process of sending one variation of your email campaign to a group of subscribers and another variation to another group of subscribers.
+In the context of email marketing, A/B testing sends one variation of your email campaign to a group of subscribers and another to another.

 24. Write emails that are both professional and friendly

-However, avoid being too casual as well because some recipients may feel a potential disrespect.
-If you’re still unsure of how to write a professional but cordial email, just think of the person reading the email first before you write and keep your message clear and concise.
+However, avoid being too casual because some recipients may feel a potential disrespect.
+Another tip is to think of the person reading the email first before you write and keep your message clear and concise.

 25. Keep it short and sweet